Baltimore City Announces Beginning of Code Blue Season

 During the Code Blue season, City agencies work together to:

 - Increase overflow capacity at homeless shelters and encourage private homeless shelters to extend their hours and keep people indoors

 - Provide additional cold weather education and outreach efforts, as needed

-Residents lacking heat are reminded of the dangers of carbon monoxide poisoning from using generators in enclosed spaces or burns caused by alternate heating sources.
+Residents lacking heat are reminded of the dangers of carbon monoxide poisoning from using generators or gas ovens in enclosed spaces.

 For more information on energy assistance, contact the Office of Home Energy Programs at 410-396-5555.